Boise Cascade (NYSE:BCC) Shares Acquired by Panagora Asset Management Inc.

-Panagora Asset Management Inc. lifted its stake in shares of Boise Cascade (NYSE:BCC – Get Rating) by 3.1% during the first quarter, Holdings Channel reports.
-The firm owned 224,977 shares of the construction company’s stock after buying an additional 6,857 shares during the period.
-Panagora Asset Management Inc.’s holdings in Boise Cascade were worth $15,629,000 as of its most recent filing with the Securities and Exchange Commission.
+Panagora Asset Management Inc. grew its stake in Boise Cascade (NYSE:BCC – Get Rating) by 3.1% in the first quarter, Holdings Channel reports.
+The fund owned 224,977 shares of the construction company’s stock after purchasing an additional 6,857 shares during the period.
+Panagora Asset Management Inc.’s holdings in Boise Cascade were worth $15,629,000 at the end of the most recent quarter.

 Wall Street Analyst Weigh In

-Boise Cascade (NYSE:BCC – Get Rating) last released its quarterly earnings data on Monday, August 1st.
-The construction company reported $5.49 earnings per share for the quarter, topping the consensus estimate of $4.64 by $0.85.
-The business had revenue of $2.28 billion during the quarter, compared to analyst estimates of $2.16 billion.
+Boise Cascade (NYSE:BCC – Get Rating) last announced its earnings results on Monday, August 1st.
+The construction company reported $5.49 EPS for the quarter, beating analysts’ consensus estimates of $4.64 by $0.85.
 Boise Cascade had a return on equity of 51.48% and a net margin of 9.45%.
-The company’s revenue was down 6.8% compared to the same quarter last year.
-During the same period last year, the company posted $7.62 EPS.
-As a group, equities analysts predict that Boise Cascade will post 20.06 EPS for the current fiscal year.
+The company had revenue of $2.28 billion during the quarter, compared to analysts’ expectations of $2.16 billion.
+During the same period last year, the business posted $7.62 EPS.
+Boise Cascade’s revenue for the quarter was down 6.8% on a year-over-year basis.
+Sell-side analysts expect that Boise Cascade will post 20.06 EPS for the current year.

 Boise Cascade Cuts Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 15th.
-Stockholders of record on Thursday, September 1st will be paid a dividend of $0.12 per share.
-This represents a $0.48 annualized dividend and a dividend yield of 0.75%.
-The ex-dividend date is Wednesday, August 31st.
-Boise Cascade’s dividend payout ratio is presently 2.44%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, September 15th.
+Investors of record on Thursday, September 1st will be issued a dividend of $0.12 per share.
+This represents a $0.48 dividend on an annualized basis and a yield of 0.75%.
+The ex-dividend date of this dividend is Wednesday, August 31st.
+Boise Cascade’s dividend payout ratio (DPR) is 2.44%.

 Boise Cascade Profile